twinnydotdev/twinny-docs/src/content/docs/reference/faq.md

 ### Is twinny free?

 Yes.
-It is open source under the MIT licence, with no account and no paid tier.
+The extension is open source under the MIT licence, with no account and nothing to pay.
 Running a hosted API through it costs whatever that vendor charges.
+Teams that run a shared [gateway](/twinny-docs/teams/overview/) get five developers free and buy [seats](/twinny-docs/teams/licensing/) beyond that.

 ### Does my code leave my machine?